Twelve Core Challenges and Fifty Rapid Responses

 (Final Reminder)

-The relevant issue is not whether the Parity Accord is accepted in principle, but whether any competing framework can satisfy the same structural criteria: a complete constitutional system, the elimination of domination by design, and parity capable of surviving implementation rather than existing only at the level of rhetoric.
+The relevant issue is not whether the Parity Accord is accepted in principle, but whether any competing framework can satisfy the same structural criteria:

-Once such a standard is articulated, avoidance commonly follows.
-In constitutional transitions, delay is frequently presented as process — consultation, inclusivity, further deliberation, or phased consideration.
-While procedurally legitimate in form, process unaccompanied by architectural commitment produces dilution rather than resolution.
-In parity-based systems, postponement does not preserve neutrality; it reverts authority to existing asymmetries by default.
+While procedurally legitimate in form, process without architectural commitment tends to produce dilution rather than resolution.
+Within parity-based systems, postponement does not preserve neutrality; it leaves existing asymmetries structurally intact by default.

 The Problem